 If you already have a GST/HST account for another type of business, you may need to make updates to your Business Account, associated with your Business number (BN).
 You can contact the Canada Revenue Agency (CRA) directly to find out what changes are required, if any, or go online to your CRA My Account and make the changes in there.

-What is a Reporting Period?
+What is the Reporting Period?

 When you set up your GST/HST account with the CRA, you’ll need to choose a reporting period.
 Your reporting period will determine how many times a year you’ll need to file a GST/HST return.
-The default reporting period for ride-share partners/drivers is annual, although quarterly and monthly options are available, depending on your gross annual income.
+The default reporting period for ride-share partners/drivers is annually, although quarterly and monthly options are available, depending on your gross annual income.

 Each reporting period has its advantages and disadvantages.
 If you choose the annual reporting method, you’ll typically submit your GST/HST return when you file your personal tax return.
 Your personal tax return is due on April 30th.
 It’s important to remember that even though your tax return is due June 15th because you’re self-employed, if you have tax owing, you’ll need to pay your taxes by April 30th.